-3 Must-Have Views Toward Money
+3 Must-Have Views Toward Money For starters, don't 'step over dollars to pick up nickels.'

 When you see wealthy people who seem to have complete financial independence, do you say to yourself, "One day, that'll be me"?
 Then, do you go back to your job or business and try to work your way up the income ladder so that "one day" will actually come?